 Helping Families Pursue A Workable Parenting Plan

 Children deserve the care and attention of both parents.
-At the Law Office of James C. Campbell, P.A., in Shalimar, we help parents put children first by arguing for child custody and visitation (now referred to as time-sharing) outcomes that are best for our clients and their children.
+At the Campbell & Madden, PLLC, in Shalimar, we help parents put children first by arguing for child custody and visitation (now referred to as time sharing) outcomes that are best for our clients and their children.
 Let our attorneys help you pursue a favorable parenting plan outcome.

 In child custody matters and all legal issues on which we work with you, we will not just tell you what you want to hear — we will tell you what you need to hear.
 We know that it is important for your lawyer to explain the range of likely outcomes in your case so you can work for the best possible results.